Midsummer Course Sharpens Skills in Informatics and Data Science

 Students said the course had served them well.
 Diana Yanez, a fifth-year MD-PhD student at the medical school, said it opened her eyes to new ways of absorbing her coursework and lab work.
 “It just simplified everything for me and I think it’s going to help me in the future when I’m looking at data, just how to look at it in a more basic manner and how to exactly extract what I want.”

 Gabriela Pizzurro, PhD, a postdoctoral associate in the biomedical engineering lab of Kathryn Miller-Jensen, PhD, said the material will help her excel in a multidisciplinary environment.
-“It was perfect for me to get a little more background to be able to work with people in my lab and then collaborate more so I can understand better what they’re doing.”
+“It was perfect for me to get more background to be able to work with people in my lab and collaborate more.
+I can understand better what they’re doing.”

 Lolahon Kadiri, MD, PhD, earned her doctorate in neuroscience nine years ago.
 Much of data science has been developed since.
 She said it was “absolutely fantastic” to take the course for her role as a business development associate in Yale’s Office of Cooperative Research.
 “I wanted to learn more about state of the art, where the research is, what people are working on here, what kind of tools they use, and what kind of questions they can actually ask by using these tools,” she said, “and, what are potential implications for intellectual property, or for collaboration, or for output in terms of clinical recommendations or commercialization.”